basmarad/WQU-DataScience-Module-II_MachineLearning_NLP/README.md

 As part of the WQU DataScience Module, we were assigned a miniproject to predict which nursing home providers maybe fined and for how much.

 ## Project II
 In this mini project, we build a model to predict the ratings of Amazon reviews.
-Additionally, polarity analysis and topic modeling were performed to determine the top positive and negative words in a corpus and key topic and theme in a corpus.
+Additionally, polarity analysis and topic modeling were performed to determine the top positive and negative words and key topic and theme in a corpus.

 ## Introduction